 Here’s how I do it.
 First, I walk around the area to find an excellent spot to take photos.
 I use the camera’s viewfinder to determine if the camera’s view from that spot is perfect.
-I always take into consideration all the basics of photography I mentioned a while ago.
+I always consider all the basics of photography I mentioned a while ago.

-After finding the best spot, I poke my sister or a friend to take me a photo.
-I teach them how they should point the camera to the place where I am going to be standing and what should be at the grid’s intersection points.
+After finding the best spot, I poke my sister or a friend to take a photo.
+I teach them how they should point the camera to the place where I will be standing and what should be at the grid’s intersection points.

-Finally, I ask them to do the burst shot instead of a regular shot while I do the poses and stunts.
+Finally, I asked them to do the burst shot instead of a regular shot while doing the poses and stunts.

 In just one press of a button for a second, I get ten pictures of different poses and positions.
-From those, I can often get the perfect one I needed.
+From those, I can often get the perfect one I need.

-When I do this technique, I usually take 5 seconds to smile, jump, roll down (LOL, just kidding!) to do all the poses on my mind.
+When I do this technique, I usually take 5 seconds to smile, jump and roll down (LOL, just kidding!) to do all the poses on my mind.

 Burst photos are perfect because they allow us to capture multiple shots as our subject moves.
 Once we have taken a set of burst photos, we can select the best shots from the action sequence.

-Burst is very helpful, especially if the place you’re currently at has a long queue of tourists wanting to have their photo souvenir as well.
-You can have your impressive photos in a matter of seconds without too many trials.
+Burst is very helpful, especially if the place you’re currently at has a long queue of tourists wanting to have their photo souvenirs as well.
+You can have your impressive photos in seconds without too many trials.

 Strategy #2: How to Take Good Pictures in Low Light With an iPhone